Webinar: How I Invested Under $30K & Got Permanent Residency In Brazil: Register Now

 Far From the Fighting

 Brazil is thousands of miles from every active conflict zone.
-It has no territorial disputes with neighbors and hasn't fought a war since 1870.
-South America is the most peaceful continent on earth by virtually every measure.
+It has no territorial disputes with neighbors.
+No World War I or II battles took place in South America and the last war on the continent took place in the 1930s.

 Trades With Everyone